beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

-Tapping "What is this anyway" opens the marketing modal
+Tapping the "What is this anyway?" banner opens a marketing modal with more information about the Revolution Now program.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"